Are you planning a day out in Dublin just for adults?

 It is Ireland’s largest church.

-The Gothic style cathedral reflects the a unique history of Ireland and also features the Lady Chapel, the Chair of King William III, and Johathan Swift’s tomb.
+It also features the Lady Chapel, the Chair of King William III, and Jonathan Swift’s tomb.

 20. Leinster House